brettswift/awesome-everything/README.md

 # awesome-everything
-curation of things I think are kinda handy or interesting
+Curation of things I think are kinda handy or interesting

 ## Quick online tooling